eladelrom/poet/effectiveidea/_posts/nglue.md

 nglue is nothing more than `Yeoman` generator with `grunt` tasks.
 It's built to give you structure and tools for gluing re-usable angularjs modules into an app and help you deploy the app.

-An App includes few modules attached together and talking to each other.
-An `app` can be anything; a page on a website, a mobile app or just combining two modules.  `nglue` holds the basics and meant to be simplify so you can suite the project to your exact needs.
-Additionally, it helps create structure to your large project so member of the team can dive in and start working and deploy quickly.
+In nglue an App is at least two modules glued together.
+Using nglue you can easily glue few modules together and have them communicate to each other.
+An app can be anything; a page on a website, a mobile app or just combining two modules that needs to communicate and form a composition.

+nglue holds the basics and meant to be simplify so you can suite the project to your exact needs.
+Additionally, it helps create structure to your large project so member of the team can dive in quickly and start working on the project as well as deploy quickly.
 Deployment scripts helps take these modules from stand alone to glued app and than deployment.

 The benefit of loose coupling is that your code is changeable since the code isn’t dependent on one another.
 At the same time the tradeoff is that loosely coupled code increases complexity, and it's not immediately apparent what the code does when it's loosely coupled.